nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <a name = "person-command"></a>
 ### Working with people
 The base functionality of Notor is to allow you to maintain notes on people who you mentor.
-These are the commands you can use with the `person` prefix to manage your contacts.
+These are the commands you can use with the `person` prefix to manage your contacts

+<div markdown="span" class="alert alert-warning">:exclamation: <strong>Caution:</strong>
+This command only works when persons are listed in Notor.
+</div> <br>.

 #### _Creating a person_